The Incredible Mr. Limpet: Production

 The film was based on a novel by Theodore Pratt which was published in 1942.

-Jon Rose and Jonathan Brewer wrote the script, with Rose producing through Warners.
+Jon Rose and Metro-Goldwyn-Mayer alumnus Jerry Brewer (credited as Jameson Brewer) wrote the script, with Rose producing through Warner Bros.
+Pictures.
 Don Knotts signed in March 1962.
 He planned on making the film on hiatus from The Andy Griffith Show.
 It was his first lead role in a film.
 Lubin signed to make the film in July, and filming took place on the Warner backlot later that same month.

 Both Don Knotts and Elizabeth MacRae (Limpet and Ladyfish) were employed in Andy Griffith's Mayberry franchises, respectively as deputy Barney Fife and Lou-Ann Poovie, Gomer Pyle's girlfriend in the later seasons of Gomer Pyle, U.S.M.C..

-During World War I and World War II, there was a mine known as a limpet, a type of naval mine attached to a target by magnets named because of their superficial similarity to the limpet, a type of gastropod mollusk.
+During World War I and World War II, there was a limpet mine, a type of naval mine attached to a target by magnets named because of their superficial similarity to the limpet, a type of gastropod mollusk.
 "Das Limpet" was the German Navy's identification of Don Knotts' character.